AbrSergey/Easy-Posting/SYNTAX-DOCUMENT.md

 # Syntax that doesn't require symbols

 If you want to have a space between to lines of text, simply add two lines between these and the program will automatically insert a `<br>` here.

 Note: The extra breaks will only work between text in a section, so if you add any extra empty lines on the start or the end of a section, no breaks will be counted.
+To escape this, use &nbsp; if you want extra space on these places aswell.

 #### Example